Controlling incremental technical debt

 Guardrails in a track bed as a rail line crosses a bridge

 I’ve been using the term TDIQ—Technical Debt In Question—to denote the kinds of technical debt whose retirement is the objective of a given DRP.
-The ATD of that DRP, then, is the collection of instances of any other kinds of technical debt.
-That is, all types differing from the TDIQ of the DRP, and which are present in the assets being modified by the DRP.
+The ATD of that DRP, then, is the collection of instances of any other kinds of technical debt, of types differing from the TDIQ of the DRP, and which are present in the assets being modified by the DRP.
 Notice that the property of being auxiliary technical debt is relative.
 It’s relative to the objectives of a given DRP.
 A particular instance of technical debt might be ATD for one DRP, and TDIQ for another DRP, depending on the respective objectives of each DRP.
 Notice also that the ATD of a given DRP can include several different kinds of technical debt.

 Let’s now examine a scenario in which ATD can generate risk for a DRP.
 In this scenario, we’ll consider only one kind of ATD; call it ATD0.